leonardo-tx/Byces.Calculator/README.md

 // You can also represent numbers like this string expressionExample3 = "1E+3";

-// This is an expression with two operations and two self operations string expressionExample4 = "fact(2 + 3) * fact3";
+// This is an expression with two operations and two functions string expressionExample4 = "fact(2 + 3) * fact3";
 ```